rsimon/immarkus-visual-search/README.md

 # IMMARKUS Visual Search

-An IMMARKUS extension for visual search across your image collection.
+Visual search across your image collection, built as an IMMARKUS extension.

+## How it works

+1. **Indexing** — when you add an image, IMMARKUS sends it to a local Python server, which segments it into regions (using SAM2) and computes a CLIP embedding for each region.
+The resulting bounding boxes and embedding vectors are stored locally in IMMARKUS.
+2. **Querying** — when you search, IMMARKUS runs CLIP directly in the browser (via ONNX) to embed your query image, then computes cosine similarity against all stored embeddings locally.
+No server round-trip at query time.

+All processing stays on your machine.
+Images are never retained by the server after indexing.

+## Setup

-## Visual Search Server
+### 1. Visual Search Server

-A stateless FastAPI server that segments images with SAM2 and embeds each segment with CLIP.
-Returns bounding boxes and embedding vectors, to be stored locally in IMMARKUS for search later.

-### Setup

 Requires Python 3.12+ and [uv](https://docs.astral.sh/uv/).